 To be exempt from this obligation, merchants must, among other things, display an item’s price on its shelf (the price must be displayed close to the item) and use an optical reader to scan purchased items.

-The law provides exemptions regarding the display of prices.
+The law provides for exemptions regarding the individual product labeling rule.
 Merchants must clearly and legibly display prices close to items that are exempt from the above-mentioned regulation.
 For example:

-• Unpackaged items with a price calculated according to a unit of measure (for example, fruit sold by the kilo);
+• Unpackaged items with a price calculated according to a unit of measurement (for example, fruit sold by the kg);

 • Frozen foods;